RangerMauve/mqtt-regex/README.md

 		// Performs regex.exec on topic
 		// If there was a match, parses parameters and returns result },
-	topic: "Regular MQTT topic with the pattern stuff stripped out" }
+	topic: "Regular MQTT topic with the pattern stuff stripped out",
+	format: function(params){
+		// Generate a string with the params filled into the pattern return "formatted/pattern/here
+	}
+}
 ```